lamdu/hypertypes/README.md

 * `DerivingStrategies`, `LambdaCase`, `TupleSections`, `TypeOperators`

-Some extensions we use but would like to avoid (we're looking for alternative solutions but haven't found them):

 ## How does hypertypes compare/relate to

 Note that comparisons to `multirec`, HKD, `recursion-schemes`, `rank2classes`, and `unification-fd` were discussed above.